When choosing a home theater, power of the receiver should be one of the first point to consider when looking for.

 Measured in watts, the power of an AV amplifier is a measure that quantifies the energy it produces.
 To put it simply, one watt = Voltage (volt) x Amperage (ampere).

 Some receivers are capable of generating much more total power than others.
-Based on this fact, many people believe that the receiver in the best High-End AV receiver list and is more powerful, the louder the sound will be.
+Based on this fact, many people believe that more powerful the louder the sound will be.
 But this is not entirely true, the impedance and power of each channel play an important role.

 Power is also measured at a certain impedance.
 For most home theater receivers, the impedance is measured at 8 ohms.
 This impedance should match the impedance of an audio system.
 Here is an example of a typical power specification: 100W x 7 into 8 ohms (20-20k) at 0.05% THD.